 Starting at Canal Place in the CBD and running all the way upriver to Audubon Park through the Garden District and Uptown, Magazine Street is a New Orleans staple.
 Magazine Street is a thriving place of commerce, where you will find world-class shopping, great restaurants and classic New Orleans architecture in a relaxed, local atmosphere.
 To see our favorites places to shop, drink, and eat, check out our Magazine Street guide here.

-Elegant dining rooms, mahogany walls, and waiters in tuxedos - treating yourself at one of New Orleans's classic stalwarts should be on everyone's to-do list.
+Elegant dining rooms, mahogany walls, and white-gloved waiters - treating yourself at one of New Orleans's classic stalwarts should be on everyone's to-do list.
 Enjoy French-Creole favorites at French Quarter staples Galatoire's and Antoine's.
 Head Uptown and enjoy elegant Creole classics at Clancy's and Upperline.
-Other fine dining options include Commander's Palace, Bayona, Arnaud's, Restaurant Revolution, Doris Metropolitan, La Petite Grocery and more!
+A dew of our favorite fine dining options include Commander's Palace, Bayona, Arnaud's, Restaurant Revolution, Doris Metropolitan, and La Petite Grocery!

-Grad your to-go cup and enjoy the city's best cocktails!
-To quench your thirst, grab a cocktail to go to sip during your stroll.
-Enjoy a refreshing Pimm's Cup from Napoleon House or a classic French 75 from Hotel Monteleone's Carousel Bar.
-Hop on the street car and take a ride Uptown to the Garden District.
-The gorgeous mansions and stately oaks are a delight.
+Enjoy a cocktail in one of New Orlean’s famous bars.
+Order a refreshing Pimm's Cup from Napoleon House or a classic French 75 from Hotel Monteleone's Carousel Bar!
+Take your cocktail to-go, and sip as you stroll along the streets of the French Quarter.
+From there, hop on the street car and take a ride Uptown to the Garden District where the gorgeous mansions and stately oaks are a delight.
 Take a break and enjoy a snack and drink on the front porch of The Columns.

 Since 1967, the New Orleans Saints have been a Crescent City institution.
 Attending games in the iconic Superdome is a rite of passage and an opportunity you won't want to miss.
 People from all walks of life converge to create a festive and fun gameday experience, one that makes for a great solo travel adventure.
 Read our complete guide to Saints's game here.

-If you are in New Orleans and can't imagine not taking in some live music but want something a little more elegant than the “standing room only blues” bars, head to the Davenport Lounge at the Ritz Carlton.
+When in New Orleans, listening to live music is a must.
+After all, this is the birthplace of jazz!
+If jazz is what you’re looking for, Preservation Jazz Hall is an amazing place to listen to some of the city’s best performers.
+Even with 4 shows every night, this venue can fill up very quickly; however, you can purchase reserved seats in advance.
+For more information, check out their website.
+Another great option is to head to Frenchmen Street and take in some local, live jazz at one of the many restaurants and bars.
+For something a little more elegant than the “standing room only” bars, head to the Davenport Lounge at the Ritz Carlton.
 Featuring live entertainment from renowned musician Jeremy Davenport Wednesdays and Thursdays 5:30 p.m. to 9 p.m. and Fridays and Saturdays 9 p.m. to 1 a.m., the lounge offers a menu of classic New Orleans cocktails, wine, champagne and light fare.
-Or head to Frenchmen Street and take in some local, live jazz.